me-here/EventView-SCES-iOS/README.md

 ## Additional Features
 - [X] Add constraints so that the interface scales to different screen sizes
-- [ ] Allow users to refresh in the table and/or detail view
+- [X] Allow users to refresh in the table view.
 - [X] Cache the user’s credentials so that they stay logged in after exiting the app
-- [ ] Launch Screen & Logo.
+- [X] Launch Screen & Logo.